Gay / Lesbian (GLBT) Wedding Dance

 On Sunday evenings we offer incredibly fun same-sex

-dance classes primarily for lesbian and gay dancers, and also
+dance classes primarily for lesbian, gay and queer dancers, and also

 dance classes that are open to all,